Cruising 101- Tips for Easy Embarkation

 Embarkation tip 3: Complete what you can ahead of time

 Technology has really allowed cruise lines to maximize time and make things more efficient.
-In our post COVID world, most cruise lines require a health check in twenty-four to forty-eight hours prior to boarding.
+In our post-COVID world, most cruise lines require a health check twenty-four to forty-eight hours prior to boarding.
 Most times this process takes less than ten minutes and asks fairly simple questions about your health and if you’ve had any major symptoms of illness in the past few days.
-It’s important to answer these questions honestly.
-Answering as soon as possible also ensures there won’t be a lag during check-in because you have to complete the screening.

 Most cruise lines have also moved portions of their mandatory safety briefing online.
 While you’ll likely be required to check in at your muster station with a crew member once onboard, complete the available portions of the briefing prior to boarding so you can spend your time onboard experiencing all your cruise vessel has to offer!